-Pre-Requisites: one set: Set 1; DRE-097 Set 2: ENG-002 Set 3: BSP-4002
+Pre-Requisites: one:DRE-097, ENG-002, BSP-4002, or ENG-025

 ENG-111 Writing and Inquiry

 This course is designed to develop the ability to produce clear writing in a variety of genres and formats using a recursive process.
 Emphasis includes inquiry, analysis, effective use of rhetorical strategies, thesis development, audience awareness, and revision.
 Upon completion, students should be able to produce unified, coherent, well-developed essays using standard written English.